 “Confidence, a clear head, and the courage to act, few breeds deliver the full package like the German Shepherd.”

 Long before they joined police units and military teams, German Shepherds herded sheep on rugged hillsides.
 Early breeders picked dogs that could think independently, solve problems fast, and stay focused for hours.
-Those same traits now power today’s german shepherd security dogs, gsd protection teams, and search-and-rescue heroes.
+Those same traits now power today’s German Shepherd security dogs, gsd protection teams, and search-and-rescue heroes.

-The Instinctive Edge
+Instinctive Edge

 - Athletic build – up to 90 pounds of muscle that can sprint over 30 mph